RupankarCh/my-notes/Cloud Computing/AWS Cloud Practitioner/readme.md

 • Storing data on virtual drives (EBS)
 • Distributing load across machines (ELB)
 • Scaling the services using an auto-scaling group (ASG)
+• you have stopped your EC2 instance and then started it again today.
+When you do so, **the public IP of your EC2 instance will change**.
+Therefore, in your command, or Putty configuration, please make sure to edit and save the new public IP.

 ## EC2 User Data
 - It is possible to bootstrap our instances using an EC2 User data script.